Doctor of Philosophy in Nursing (PhD)

 Loan Programs for Future Nursing Faculty

-- The school also offers financial support to students considering full-time faculty positions.
-With funding from HRSA, doctoral students may borrow funds for their academic expenses (tuition and books) from the school.
-If you become a full-time faculty member at any accredited institution, up to 85% of the loan (principal and interest) is forgiven.
-Learn more about the Nurse Faculty Loan Program.
+- The school also offers financial support programs to students considering full-time faculty positions through the Nurse Faculty Loan Program and the Virginia Nurse Faculty Loan.
+Through the Nurse Faculty Loan Program, funded by HRSA, doctoral students may borrow funds for their academic expenses (tuition and books).
+If they become a full-time faculty member at any accredited institution, up to 85% of the loan (principal and interest) is forgiven.

-- Students applying for or enrolled in UVA's PhD or DNP programs may apply for the UVA-administered Future Virginia Nursing Faculty Loan Assistance Repayment Program.
-Full-time doctoral students are eligible to borrow up to $25,000 per year during the coursework phase of their programs (years 1 and 2 for the PhD), loans that are then cancelled if graduates go on to teach full-time at any public or private nursing education program in Virginia for four years (two years of teaching for each year of loan).
-The application deadline for this program is May 15.
+- Doctoral students enrolled in UVA’s PhD or DNP programs who are planning on teaching full-time in Virginia can apply to the Virginia Nurse Faculty Loan.
+Students may be eligible to borrow up to $25,000 per year during the coursework phase of their programs.
+This loans is eligible for cancelation if graduates go on to teach full-time at any public or private nursing education program in Virginia for four years.